Gravitational Sedimentation Calculator

 `D=(kT)/(6πηr)` and `s=D/(z_0g)` and `t_(equil)=1.4z_(max)/(sg)`

-The numerical solver takes those inputs, turns them into non-dimensional parameters (so the output plot is 0 to 100%) and goes stepwise through time using the Mason-Weaver differential equation:
+The analytical solver takes those inputs, turns them into non-dimensional parameters (so the output plot is 0 to 100%) and then works out which of a number of analytical solutions applies to the specific set of non-dimensional constants.

 Those who handle nanoparticles will benefit from exploring the app, for three reasons.
 First, it gives some idea of timescales.
 Second, and more importantly, because there is a big difference from this thermodynamic concentration gradient and "crashing out" of particles via, say, flocculation.
 It is important for the nanoparticle world to understand that gravity is not a way to distinguish "soluble" molecules from "dispersed" particles.
 A large DNA molecule behaves identically to a similar-sized nanoparticle.
 Thirdly because it's awesome to see a picture of the Boltzmann distribution.
 Yes, the curve at equilibrium is the Boltzmann distribution and this image of the red gold nanoparticles from the Werts' website (which also has lots of excellent Python scripts!) shows the equilibrium concentration for r=10, 20 and 30nm, l=15, ρ~20 with the water having a density of 1 and viscosity of 1.6.
 You can readily simulate them in the app.